psybers/python-paradigms/README.md

 To generate all the figures and tables for the paper, you need to run the script for each specific research question on the output from Boa.

 **Note: when you run these scripts, they load the Parquet files if they exist or fall back to loading CSV files.
-If you need to make any changes to the data, you will want to delete the Parquet files (`make rmparquet`) before you re-run these scripts.**
+If you need to make any changes to the data, you will want to delete the Parquet files and regenerate the CSVs (`make csvs` does both) before you re-run these scripts.**

 #### Generate the dataset statistics tables